SSujjall/SSujjall/README.md

 ###

-<p align="left">Currently working with .NET and React.js.
-Aspiring to forge a career in software development.<br>• 🌍  I'm based in Nepal.<br>• 🖥️  See my portfolio at www.sujal-maharjan.com.np<br>• ✉️  You can contact me at sujalmhz@gmail.com<br>• 🧠  My current tech stack: .NET and React.js</p>
+<p align="left">Currently working with .NET and React.js. <br>• 🌍  I'm based in Nepal.<br>• 🖥️  See my portfolio at www.sujal-maharjan.com.np<br>• ✉️  You can contact me at sujalmhz@gmail.com<br>• 🧠  My current tech stack: .NET and React.js</p>

 ###